datanav/docs/technical/tripletex-unieconomy.rst

 Tripletex Customer to UniEconomy Customers
 ------------------------------------------
-Every Tripletex Customer will be synchronized with a UniEconomy Customers.

-If a matching UniEconomy Customers already exists, the Tripletex Customer will be merged with the existing one.
-If no matching UniEconomy Customers is found, a new UniEconomy Customers will be created.
+Before any synchronization can take place, a link between a Tripletex Customer and a UniEconomy Customers must be established.

 A Tripletex Customer will merge with a UniEconomy Customers if one of the following property combinations match: